High from Delaware

 It was uniquely our own, a quirk of our nerdy math-and-science school; a day to eat pies and march onto the football team, where we would all assemble into the shape of the Greek letter.

-Our high school math teacher visited us for dinner a few nights back, and although I never took his discrete math course, he taught kids about fractals and the Fibonacci sequence and all kinds of cool shit.
+Our high school math teacher visited us for dinner a few nights back, and although I never took his discrete math class, he taught kids about fractals and the Fibonacci sequence and all kinds of cool shit.
 I wonder if celebrating Pi Day was his idea.

 My friend replied, “I know about [the principal] from when I was in Catholic School.
 He was dismissed from St. M’s under similar circumstances.
 That’s how our high school came to be; he brought half of the staff.
 That’s why the school was so good: they started off with a core of experienced teachers and a leader they believed in.
 I’m reminded of the Dave Chapelle bit where there’s a superhero who saves people, but in order to save them he has to rape someone.
 Our stellar high school experience and education was born from a charge of sexual harassment.”